jupl/btc-angular/README.md

 Run code-based tests (ex. unit tests) using Karma.
 Karma is preconfigured out of the box to run with PhantomJS.
 If you run this task with `watch=true` Karma will auto-run on file changes.
 Otherwise by default Karma runs once.
 In addition, if you run a build (see below) with the `dev` environment the tests are included with a reporter under `test` to run in browsers. (ex. visit `http://locahost:[port]/test`)

 #### `test:site [reporter=[reporter]]`
 Run site-based tests (ex. system tests) using Mocha and WebDriverJS.
 A Brunch server is started up temporarily to interact with the site.
 Since Mocha is used, the reporter can be specified. (ex: jake test:all reporter=min) By default spec reporter is used.
 The global method `getDriver` is provided to get a setup and built driver.
-[Mocha as Promised](https://github.com/domenic/mocha-as-promised) is included to leverage WebDriverJS' use of Promises and handle asynchronous behavior easily. ex:
+WebDriverJS' use of Promises can be combined with Mocha as Promised to handle asynchronous behavior easily. ex:

 ```js
 describe('Sample', function() {